Tepper School of Business

 To return from academic suspension, the Tepper School requires the student to submit material for review to determine a student’s eligibility to return.
 Information about the materials required to return from academic suspension and the deadline for submission are communicated within the academic actions letter.
 (University Suspension Policy)

-Final Probation (Departmental Status)
+Final Academic Warning (Departmental Status)

 Drop (University Status)